-

 Learning Outcomes

-- Understand the flywheel methodology and how it helps businesses attract, convert and delight customers.
+- Assess the Inbound Flywheel Methodology and how it helps businesses attract, engage and delight customers.

-- Understand the importance of buyer personas in relation to a company’s marketing and segmentation efforts, and how to leverage them as part of an inbound marketing strategy.
+- Recognise the importance of buyer personas in relation to a company’s marketing and segmentation efforts, and how to leverage them as part of an inbound marketing strategy.

-- Learn how to naturally attract inbound traffic and how to convert, close, and delight prospects and customers over time.
+- Devise how to naturally attract inbound traffic and how to convert, close, and delight prospects and customers over time.

-- Be able to develop and measure an inbound marketing strategy to grow leads and sales through the integration of marketing and sales, technology and automation.
+- Develop and measure an inbound marketing strategy to grow leads and sales through the integration of marketing and sales, technology and automation.

 Assessments